 I was reminded of the time when my son Julian (then 6) unwittingly played with peanuts.
-We were at a cottage expo and had stopped by an exhibit with birdhouses and feeders.
+We were at a cottage exhibition and had stopped by a booth with birdhouses and feeders.
 Waiting for me to pick a birdhouse, Julian amused himself by picking up handfuls of feed, letting it sift through his hands, like sand.
 He did this for a while before I noticed something light-colored among the seeds.

 Grabbing his hand, I snapped, “Do you know what you’re touching?”
-As I whisked him off to wash his hands, explaining what I thought to be obvious – there were peanuts in the feed – he reminded me that he had never seen “peanuts like that” before.
+I whisked him off to wash his hands, noting what I thought to be obvious – there were peanuts in the feed.
+Then he told me that he had never seen “peanuts like that” before.